 This cap ensures that benefits remain standardized, but it can feel limiting for those with higher incomes.
 On the upside, these payments are tax-free, so what you see is what you get.

 Most of the time, payments come in the form of a physical check sent to your home.
 However, if you'd prefer not to wait for the mail—especially if it’s unreliable or slow in your area—you can opt for direct deposit.
-Direct deposit allows the insurance company to send your payments directly into your bank account, so you don’t have to worry about checks getting lost or delayed.
+Direct deposit allows the insurance company to send your payments directly into your bank account.

 Setting up direct deposit is usually simple.
 You or your lawyer can provide the necessary bank information (like your routing and account numbers) to the insurance company, and from there, your payments will arrive straight to your account every two weeks.